Tomppa9555/BuildingAI_IDEA/README.md

 # Meal Recommendator
 Final project for the Building AI course at University of Helsinki
 ## Summary
 Thinking and choosing meal is everyday problem.
-So that "meal recommendator" can be used inside example K-Ruoka or S-mobiili app
+That "meal recommendator" can be used inside example K-Ruoka or S-mobiili app and meal recommendator recommends meal your based on your purchase history

 ## Background
 Etc...